khachapuris/clic/README.md

 ### Not implemented yet

-These features are not yet implemented:
+These features are not implemented, but may follow in the future:

 - [ ] matrices
 - [ ] hyperbolic trigonometry